Resolvable Triple Arrays: Introduction

 \begin{enumerate} \customitem{(RC)} Any row and column have a constant number of symbols in common, \customitem{(RR)} Any pair of distinct rows has a constant number of symbols in common, \customitem{(CC)} Any pair of distinct columns has a constant number of symbols in common. \end{enumerate}

 Triple arrays were introduced by Agrawal~\cite{agrawalMethodsConstructionDesigns1966}, though sporadic examples had appeared earlier in the literature.
-For a historical overview, see the survey by Bailey~\cite[Chapter 13]{baileyRelationsPartitions2017}.
-Regarding what parameter combinations are possible for triple arrays, the following theorem was shown independently using linear algebraic techniques by Bailey and Heidtmann \cite[unpublished]{bailey1994extremal}, Bagchi~\cite[Corollary~1]{bagchiTwowayDesigns1998} and McSorley, Phillips, Wallis and Yucas~\cite[Theorem~3.2]{mcsorleyDoubleArraysTriple2005a}.
+For a historical overview, see Section 13 of the survey by Bailey~\cite{baileyRelationsPartitions2017}.
+Triple arrays with $v = \max(r, c)$ are better known as \textit{Youden rectangles}, or, when $r = c$, as \textit{Latin squares}, and triple arrays with $v = rc$ have no repeated symbols and exist trivially for all $r$, $c$.
+Regarding what other parameter combinations are possible for triple arrays, the following theorem was shown independently using linear algebraic techniques by Bailey and Heidtmann \cite[unpublished]{bailey1994extremal}, Bagchi~\cite[Corollary~1]{bagchiTwowayDesigns1998} and McSorley, Phillips, Wallis and Yucas~\cite[Theorem~3.2]{mcsorleyDoubleArraysTriple2005a}.
 More recently, the present authors and Markstr{\"o}m gave an alternative purely combinatorial proof using double counting in~\cite[Corollary 7.2(a)]{gordeevTripleArrays2026}.

 \begin{theorem} Any $(r \times c, v)$-triple array with $v > \max(r, c)$ has $v \geq r + c - 1$. \end{theorem}

 The case $v = r + c - 1$ is the most well-studied, and such triple arrays are usually called \textit{extremal}.
 Agrawal~\cite{agrawalMethodsConstructionDesigns1966} proposed a construction of extremal triple arrays based on a \textit{symmetric 2-design} and gave examples for a range of parameter sets, but it has yet to be proven that the construction always works.
 Preece, Wallis and Yucas~\cite{preecePaleyTripleArrays2005} used Hadamard matrices to construct $(q \times (q + 1), 2q)$-triple arrays for all odd prime powers $q \geq 5$, which they named \textit{Paley triple arrays}.
 Nilson and the second author~\cite{nilsonTripleArraysYouden2015} introduced a method of constructing triple arrays from \textit{Youden rectangles} and, in particular, showed that all Paley triple arrays can be constructed this way.
 Nilson and Cameron~\cite{nilsonTripleArraysDifference2017} further investigated this method for Youden rectangles developed from \textit{difference sets} and constructed $((2u^2 - u) \times (2u^2 + u), 4u^2 - 1)$-triple arrays for positive integers $u$ with the square-free part dividing 6.
 These arrays, together with Paley triple arrays, form the only two known infinite families.
 Notably, all these methods can only produce extremal triple arrays.